gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 sort | uniq -u # this one sorts and only print the unique word per line

 grep  -i "root" /etc/passwd # this script displays lines containing 'root' patterns

+grep -i "bin" /etc/passwd | wc -l # this script displays the number of lines with a 'bin pattern'